Women's Leadership Guild

 Katie is a proud Coug alumnus and has enjoyed getting to experience the joys of owning a home and the “non-student” side of Pullman.
 An accountant, when she’s not crunching numbers Katie enjoys gardening, traveling and spending time with her friends.
 A very kind woman, Katie’s favorite quote is, “And now these three remain: faith, hope and love.
 But the greatest of these is love.”
 1 Corinthians 13:13.

 Alison loves the idea of empowering women and children and providing a means to help others thrive.
-She has been involved with the Women’s Leadership Guild for three years, providing support internally.
+She has been involved with the Women’s Leadership Guild since day 1, providing support as a hospital Foundation employee.
 Alison believes in the everyday hero—ordinary people doing extraordinary and meaningful work to make our world better.
 She enjoys the process behind making a dream, a goal, a new idea come to life—which is why she is so talented with marketing.
 Alison believes that life begins when the world doesn’t end.